Skip to Main Content

 Call for participation

-The long-term goal of the stipend program is to cultivate and support the development of low-cost and zero-cost courses and the faculty who implement, adapt and develop, open educational resources in support of student learning.
-The program encourages the broad sharing of these resources to support Oakland University’s mission of student success and requires recipients to openly license any instructional material created or adapted using program funds.
+The long-term goal of the stipend program is to cultivate and support the development of more low-cost and zero-cost courses at Oakland University and support the faculty who implement, adapt, and develop open educational resources.
+The program encourages the broad sharing of these resources to help support student learning and Oakland University’s mission of student success by requiring recipients to openly license any instructional material created or adapted using program funds.

 ACMI Stipends

-**Applicants are encouraged to review the OER Guide and schedule an appointment to discuss their project prior to submitting an application.
+**Applicants are encouraged to review the OER Guide and schedule an appointment to discuss their project before submitting an application.
 (Please contact Julia Rodriguez, ACMI Team Lead ~ juliar@oakland.edu)The number of stipends awarded will be determined by the number and type of qualified applications received.

-• Adoption/Adaptation - $1,000 - Replace required traditional textbook, online homework and lab manuals by adopting and adapting an existing open textbook or OER course components.
-(Use of low-cost homework system paired with the open textbook is permitted. *Final cost to students must be less than $50.)
+• Low-cost ($800) or no-cost ($1,000) course conversion - Replace required traditional textbooks and/or course materials by adopting an open textbook, OER course components, articles, book excerpts, audio, videos, or other library-owned materials. *Use of a low-cost homework system paired with the open textbook is permitted. *Final cost to students for low-cost must be less than $50.

-• Department/Program stipend - Conversion of a multi-section course proposed by a program or group of faculty developing materials together.
-(This type of award would be a payment directly to the program or department to cover the cost for a faculty course release or other types of expense.)
+• Program/dept. multi-section shared materials -$TBD.
+Conversion of a multi-section course proposed by a program or group of faculty developing materials together.
+(This type of award would be directly paid to the program or department to cover the cost for a faculty course release or other types of expense.)

 Faculty Eligibility

-• All Oakland University faculty and instructors teaching a course in Fall 2023 or Winter 2024 are eligible to apply.
+• All Oakland University faculty and instructors teaching the course being converted in Fall 2025 or Winter 2026 are eligible to apply.

 • Faculty can apply as a team.
 Only one faculty leader should complete the application.